teamusa2025/teamusa2025.github.io/index.md

 The goal of Milestone 1 is to create a set of mockup HTML pages for this project.

-Milestone 1 is managed using [TeamUSA2025 GitHub Project Board M1](https://github.com/orgs/teamusa2025/projects/1):
+Milestone 1 is managed using [TeamUSA2025 GitHub Project Board M1](https://github.com/orgs/teamusa2025/projects/1).

+At this time, our team collected [user stories](https://github.com/teamusa2025/teamusa2025-project/discussions/7) to facilitate our project's goals.

 ### Milestone 2: Data model development